Eurema hecabe (Sulphur sp.)

 There are 5 species within the genus Eurema in Japan: Eurema blanda, Eurema brigitta, Eurema hecabe, Eurema mandarina and Eurema laeta.

-b) the shape of the upperside forewing black markings and
+b) the shape of the (apical) black markings on the upperside of the forewing and

-c) the shape of the apical area markings on the forewing underside.
+c) the shape of the apical area markings on the underside of the forewing.

-Eurema hecabe (sometimes also called Common Grass Yellow) ooks very similar to the Eurema blanda (sometimes also called Three-spot Grass Yellow).
+Eurema hecabe (sometimes also called Common Grass Yellow) looks very similar to the Eurema blanda (sometimes also called Three-spot Grass Yellow).

 The difference, however, is on the underside of the forewing.

-In Eurema blanda there are three small spots and a fourth bigger one in the middle; in Eurema hecabe there are two small spots and one bigger spot in the middle.
+In Eurema blanda there are three small spots and a fourth bigger one in the middle of the wing; in Eurema hecabe there are two small spots and one bigger spot in the middle of the wing.

 Eurema hecabe also closely resembles Eurema mandarina.